ist356/assignment-01-presley-zhanng/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I learned how to use while loops and a boolean status to break out of the loop whenever a certain condition is met.
+This allowed me to create a conditional loop that could be infinite rather than setting a limit on how many loops it can take.